 - A list of rules

-- The calling service's Kubernetes service account
+- When mTLS is used, the calling service's Kubernetes service account

 - The calling service's IP address (or range of addresses)